freelensapp/freelens-extension-example/README.md

 This repository servces as an example how to build and publish extensions for Freelens application.

-Currently this is an empty package that does not provide any functionlity.
+It does not provide any useful functionality beside adding an additional menu entry.

 ## Install